ets-labs/python-dependency-injector/README.rst

 When the cohesion is high the coupling is low.

 High cohesion brings the flexibility.
-Your code becomes easier to change and to test.
+Your code becomes easier to change and test.

 How to implement dependency injection?
 --------------------------------------